facebookresearch/EgocentricUserAdaptation/README.md

 ## Results workflow

 **Context:** The paper defines 2 phases (1) the pretraining phase of the population model, (2) the user-adaptation phase.
-Additionally we introduce a third phase (3) that aggregates all user results into single metric results.
+Additionally, this codebase performs a third phase (3) that aggregates all user results from phase (2) into single metric results.

 ### Data preprocessing